citizenfx/fivem-docs/content/server-manual/setting-up-a-server.md

 set temp_convar "hey world!"

 # Uncomment this line if you do not want your server to be listed in the server browser.
+# Do not edit it if you *do* want your server listed.
 #sv_master1 ""

-# Want to only allow players authenticated with a third-party provider like Steam?
-# Don't forget Social Club is a third party provider too!
-#sv_authMaxVariance 1
-#sv_authMinTrust 5

 # Add system admins
 add_ace group.admin command allow # allow all commands
 add_ace group.admin command.quit deny # but don't allow quit
-add_principal identifier.steam:110000112345678 group.admin # add the admin to the group
+add_principal identifier.steam:110000100000000 group.admin # add the admin to the group

 # Hide player endpoints in external log output.
 sv_endpointprivacy true

-# Server player slot limit (must be between 1 and 32)
+# Server player slot limit (must be between 1 and 32, unless using OneSync)
 sv_maxclients 32

 # License key for your server (https://keymaster.fivem.net)